HelmholtzAI-Consultants-Munich/napari-organoid-counter/.napari/DESCRIPTION.md

 ## What's new in v3?
 Here is a list of the main changes v3 of napari-organoid-counter offers:

-Support for multiple DL models:
+* Support for multiple DL models:

-* **Object Detection Only (DO)** - pretrained models: Faster R-CNN (DO), YOLOv3 (DO), SSD (DO), and RTMDet (DO).
+**Object Detection Only (DO)** - pretrained models: Faster R-CNN (DO), YOLOv3 (DO), SSD (DO), and RTMDet (DO).
 The data used for training these models along with the code for training can be found [here](https://www.kaggle.com/datasets/christinabukas/mutliorg).

-* **Detection and Binary Classification (BC)** - pretrained models: Currently, YOLOv3 (BC) is supported, which not only detects organoids but also differentiates between two types of organoids (Class 0 and Class 1).
+**Detection and Binary Classification (BC)** - pretrained models: Currently, YOLOv3 (BC) is supported, which not only detects organoids but also differentiates between two types of organoids (Class 0 and Class 1).
 Class 0 organoids are represented with Green and Class 1 with Blue.
-Bounding boxes for low confidence predictions will remain in Magenta with the label "uncertain.
+Bounding boxes for low confidence predictions will remain in Magenta.
 * Pyramid model inference with a sliding window approach and tunable parameters for window size and window downsampling rate.
 * Model confidence added as tunable parameter.
-New annotation system:
-- Annotate up to 10 classes of organoids, each assigned a unique color.
+* Annotate up to 10 classes of organoids, each assigned a unique color.
 Users can change the bounding box color for each class using key bindings.
 See Quickstart instructions.
-- When saving the annotations, the class label is recorded in the .json file based on the color of the bounding box.
+* When saving the annotations, the class label is recorded in the .json file based on the color of the bounding box.
 * Allow to load and correct existing annotations (note: these must have been saved previously from v3 of this plugin).
 * Only model confidence displayed in the viewer for easy readability.
 * _Fixed:_ box thickness changing at different donwsampling rates.